HomeDev GuideAPI Reference

 Stemming is the process of reducing a word to its root form.
 When using stemming in free text search, words with similar meanings, such as car and cars, match.

-Stemming is language-dependent, so you need to tell the search engine the language in which you are searching.
+Stemming is language-dependent, so you need to tell the search engine the language you are searching.
 To do this, pass an instance of the Language class to the Clients Search method.
 Instances of the Language class that match supported languages are available as static properties on the Language class.

 📘